You are viewing applications of Douglas Fir

 Sustainability

-The carbon sequestration of trees, the storage of carbon in long-lasting furniture, and the production of biomass energy from wood waste make douglas fir wood a sustainable material.
-Douglas fir timber is a more sustainable choice than hardwoods like oak or walnut because of the quick growth and long lifespan of these trees.
+The carbon sequestration of trees, the storage of carbon in long-lasting furniture, and the production of biomass energy from wood waste make douglas fir wood a sustainable material. douglas fir wood is a more sustainable choice than hardwoods like oak or walnut because of the quick growth and long lifespan of these trees.

 Common Uses